 Mathematics is taught using the Mathematics Mastery program in Reception through to Year 6.
 These schemes are based on approaches from Singapore and the new National Curriculum.
-This allows all pupils not only to be fluent in the fundamentals but to reason and solve problems by applying mathematical skills with increasing sophistication.
-Teachers work to support and guide their children through the crucial stages of mathematical development.
-Our children learn to talk mathematically, developing their vocabulary through their lessons and talk tasks.
+Pupils are not only fluent in the fundamentals but are able to reason and solve problems by applying mathematical skills with increasing sophistication.
+Children learn to talk mathematically, developing their vocabulary through their lessons and talk tasks.
 Throughout the school children learn to use technology confidently to support and enhance their mathematics, broadening their skillset and understanding of the subject’s fascinating diversity.

 Within our Federation, we believe that children should leave primary education as confident, resilient mathematicians with a deep conceptual understanding of the skills required to approach any maths problem.
 We understand that a deep grasp of mathematics is essential to enabling greater social equity and mobility.